 Much of it comes down to how SAP operates.
 SAP’s strategic focus on cloud adoption and subscription-based models naturally aligns with faster migration cycles, where success is often measured by technical completion rather than long-term business change.

-By comparison, transformation work introduces not only technical complexity and cross-functional dependency, but also significant organizational change and adoption challenges.
+By comparison, transformation work introduces technical complexity, cross-functional dependency, and significant organizational change.
 These factors extend timelines, increase delivery risk, and make transformation far harder to package and commoditize.

 As a result, important transformation elements are often pushed out of scope to the detriment of the business.
-Capabilities such as Ariba, Concur, SuccessFactors, EWM, and cloud security solutions are treated as follow-on initiatives, rather than being designed into the S/4HANA program from the outset.
-And the delays process to standardization, operating model change, and security-by-design limit the business value that S/4HANA is meant to unlock.
+Capabilities such as Ariba, Concur, SuccessFactors, EWM, and cloud security are treated as follow-on initiatives rather than being designed into the S/4HANA program from the outset.

-The result is predictable: A migration that meets its technical objectives but falls short of its transformational potential.
-Instead of creating a modern, secure foundation that supports growth, resilience, and long-term change, organizations are left with a technically upgraded system that still reflects old operating models — and their weaknesses.
+The result is predictable: a migration that meets its technical objectives but falls short of its transformational potential.

 Where does the conversion approach go wrong?